 Every small business has its own legal requirements, but most do not have the resource to hire in-house legal counsel.
 That’s where Clarkslegal templates come in.
 Clarkslegal provide legal documents to small businesses, and we’ve partnered with them to offer key pieces to help you navigate the law.

 - See all our business resources from Clarkslegal

 - See all our landlord resources from Clarkslegal

 The National Minimum Wage (NMW) is the minimum hourly rate to which workers are entitled.
 While it was introduced in an Act of Parliament in 1998, it only came into effect in April 2009.

 The National Minimum Wage applies to every employer, regardless of their size, so even the smallest businesses need to abide by it.
 If employees think they are being paid below the NMW they can take their employer to a tribunal.
 It is a criminal offence to fail to pay the National Minimum Wage.
 If you are found to have been doing so, you can be taken to court and forced to pay arrears.

-An independent body called the Low Pay Commission decides whether or not to increase the National Minimum Wage at regular intervals.
+An independent body called the Low Pay Commission advises the government whether or not to increase the National Minimum Wage at regular intervals.
 You must follow any increases, for which you will need our National Minimum Wage increase letter template.

 Who is eligible for the National Minimum Wage?

 The National Minimum Wage applies to almost all workers in the UK.
 In order to qualify, they must be of at least school leaving age.
 Workers aged 25 or over are entitled to the National Living Wage, which is covered later.

 Workers are entitled to the NMW even if they are not full-time.
 For example, they will still be eligible even if they are part-time, casual workers, agency workers, apprentices, or trainees.
 However, there is a separate apprentice rate for apprentices aged either under 19, or 19 or over but still in the first year of their apprenticeship.